PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 similarity `0.9999999999986449`.
 The model uses the existing explicit input shape `input:1,3,384,384`; its source graph has 770 nodes and the lowered graph has 722 nodes.

+`bertsquad-12-int8.onnx` remains an active failure with normalized reason `onnxruntime_u8s8_matmulinteger_cpu_saturation`.
+The direct implementation's first U8×S8 MatMulInteger result matches an explicit INT32 NumPy product and ONNX `ReferenceEvaluator` exactly.
+ONNX Runtime's CPUExecutionProvider differs from that same product by `max_abs=11772`, mean absolute error `326.5231577555339`, over 24,453 elements, identically at every graph optimization level from disabled through all.
+This divergence starts at the first encoder MatMulInteger even though the preceding DynamicQuantizeLinear differs at only two of 196,608 UINT8 elements by one.
+The final no-skip report has `max_abs=1.8257164359092712`, `rmse=1.2055165591872465`, and cosine similarity `0.9637255350014788`.
+Emulating a host-specific saturating CPU kernel would violate portable ONNX integer-matmul semantics, so the exact lowering is retained and the previous failure-signature hash remains fixed.

 `best.onnx` and `best_org.onnx` remain failures rather than receiving a relaxed tolerance.
 Both simplify to the same 516-node Q/DQ graph and produce identical